Maryland Rideshare Accident Attorney

 Injured in an Uber or Lyft Crash?
 Protect Your Rights Immediately.

 A rideshare accident can leave you dealing with serious injuries, confusing insurance coverage, and pressure from adjusters who move quickly to minimize claims.
-In Prince George’s County, rideshare cases often involve multiple insurance policies and shifting liability depending on the driver’s app status at the time of the crash.
+In Maryland, rideshare cases often involve multiple insurance policies and shifting liability depending on the driver’s app status at the time of the crash.
+In Prince George’s County especially, these cases demand early action to preserve critical evidence before it disappears.

-Wilson & Parlett represents injured passengers, drivers, and third parties in Uber & Lyft accident cases throughout Prince George’s County, including Bowie, Largo, Hyattsville, College Park, and surrounding communities.
-We identify responsible parties, confirm which insurance coverage applies, and pursue compensation that reflects the full impact of your injuries.
+Wilson & Parlett represents injured passengers, drivers, and third parties in Uber & Lyft accident cases throughout Maryland, including Prince George’s County communities such as Bowie, Largo, Hyattsville, College Park, and the surrounding area.
+We identify responsible parties, confirm which insurance coverage applies, and pursue compensation that may reflect the full impact of your injuries.
+Established in 1988 with over 85 years of combined legal experience, we handle these cases in English and Spanish.

-If you were hurt in a rideshare crash in Prince George’s County, speak with a rideshare accident attorney who can explain your rights and next steps.
-Contact Wilson & Parlett today for a free consultation and get clear guidance on your case.
+If you were hurt in a rideshare crash anywhere in Maryland, call us to speak with a rideshare accident attorney who can explain your rights and next steps.
+Contact Wilson & Parlett today for a free consultation.

 Why Choose Wilson & Parlett for a Rideshare Accident Case?

 Not all personal injury firms understand the insurance layers involved in Uber and Lyft crashes.
-Rideshare claims require early documentation of driver app status, preservation of trip data, and precise insurance analysis.
+Rideshare claims require early documentation of driver app status, preservation of trip data, and precise insurance analysis across multiple policies.
+Uber and Lyft may retain trip data for only 30 to 90 days without a formal attorney preservation request.
+That means the window to act is narrow.

 When you work with Wilson & Parlett, you receive: